MicrosoftDocs/cpp-docs/docs/cppcx/interfaces-c-cx.md

 - In the interface, any reference to the current interface—in a method parameter, return value, or property—is assumed to refer to the current instantiation.
 For example, *IMyIntf* means *IMyIntf\<T>*.

-- When the type of a method parameter is a type parameter, the declaration of that parameter or variable uses the type parameter’s name without any pointer, native reference, or handle declarators.
+- When the type of a method parameter is a type parameter, the declaration of that parameter or variable uses the type parameter's name without any pointer, native reference, or handle declarators.
 In other words, you never write "T^".

 - Templated ref classes must be private.
 They can implement generic interfaces, and can pass template parameter *T* to generic argument *T*.
 Each instantiation of a templated ref class is itself a ref class.